Poitou-Charentes Region Is Now the Nouvelle-Aquataine But its Beauty Has Not Changed!

 If geneology is your interest, then you will be interested to learn that the archives for research of your French ancestors is located in the coastal city of La Rochelle.
 This particularly interested me as the founders of Montreal and early French settles of Canada set sail from here to Canada in the 17th century.
 My mother’s family was part of this group so the archives are of particular importance to me.

 In addition to La Rochelle, Rochefort and Royan are popular with the yachting set and seaside tourism in general.
-You will also find wonderful beaches on the islands of Oléron and Ile de Ré which are accessible via bridges from the mainland.
+You will also find wonderful beaches on the islands of Oléron and Ile de Ré.
+These are accessible via bridges from the mainland.
 Ild de Ré also has nice quiet roads for cycling.

 If you have children, then the 17th century walled garrison town of Brouage which was once a major Atlantic port is a good place to visit.
 It is the birth place of Samuel de Champlain who was the founder of Quebec.
 This walled town has remained virtually unchanged.